farhan-rafiq/farhan-rafiq.github.io/index.md

   </div>

   <ul class="field-works-details">
-          <li>Used quadrant and transect sampling techniques to collect various types of plastic materials from the beach</li>
+          <li>Employed quadrant and transect sampling methods to gather different types of plastic debris from the beach</li>
-          <li>Analyzed the collected samples and found that polythene and plastic bottles were the most prominent types of waste</li>
+          <li>Examined the collected materials and identified polythene and plastic bottles as the dominant waste types</li>
-          <li>Explored the Bakkhali River estuary, observing aquaculture: Seaweed, Oyster, Green mussel, Vetki and Khoral culture</li>
+          <li>Conducted field observations at the Bakkhali River estuary, focusing on aquaculture activities such as seaweed, oyster, green mussel, vetki, and khoral culture</li>
-          <li>Collected water data using a mini CTD to measure temperature, salinity, and conductivity</li>
+          <li>Measured key water parameters—temperature, salinity, and conductivity—using a mini CTD instrument</li>
         </ul>
       </div>
     </div>